fsoco/fsoco-dataset/tools/README.md

 # Activate created environment
 conda activate fsoco-tools

+# Upgrade pip to version 19.3.0 or later
+pip install --upgrade pip

 # Make sure you're in the tools directory, otherwise adjust the '.' path to point to it.
 # Use Setuptools configuration to install tools to environment
 # For usage of the CLI tools only
-pip install --editable .
+pip install --editable .[sly]
 # For development
 pip install -r requirements.txt pre-commit install